A Must-Have Guide 🌟

 D. Employment Contracts: All employees shall be provided with formal employment contracts.
 Every employee shall have an employment contract that requires clearly stated working hours, leaves, and discharge conditions in compliance with labor laws.

-Branding and logos are intellectual property and, hence should be registered as trademarks.
+Branding and logos are intellectual property and, hence, should be registered as trademarks.

 A. Patents and Copyrights: If applicable, register innovative products or processes under Patents and original content under Copyright.